 Capture One Styles are the most looked after topic here and for a reason.
 Styles are a fantastic feature that both enhance your workflow and creativity.
 It also demonstrates the enormous power and flexibility of Capture One Pro.
-Today I review a set of styles made by Digital Transitions, a Phase One dealer in New York and Los Angeles, USA.
+Today I review the DT Capture One Style Pack, a set of styles made by Digital Transitions, a Phase One dealer in New York and Los Angeles, USA.

 DT Capture One Style Pack

 The Digital Transitions Capture One Style Pack, or DT C1 Styles for short is a set of over 130 handcrafted and skilfully made styles aimed at the professional photographer, created by Doug Peterson.
 The set is available from the Digital Transitions online shop.
 A smaller subset of 10 styles is available for free if you like to try before you buy.

 The full set also contains a bonus set of Overdrive styles.
 This Overdrive set contains styles with out-of-band adjustments, normally not possible to make and to use at your own risk.
 It is for the nerds (yes, like me).
 They are not included in this review.

 The DT Capture One Style Pack was created with Capture One Pro 9.1 in mind and you are advised to upgrade if necessary to experience the full potential of the set.